maniospas/Blombly/docs/index.md

 ## About

-Blombly is opinionated on several characteristics that set it appart from other languages.
+Blombly is opinionated on several characteristics that set it apart from other languages.
 These change slightly how code is written compared to most other languages.
-The next tip summarizes the cummulative effect of various features on reasoning about your code:
+The next tip summarizes the cumulative effect of various features on reasoning about your code:

 !!! tip